Mixed Lettuce Salad with Mustard Vinaigrette

 Using Mustard in Vinaigrette

 I used coarse grain in this dressing, as I like the little pop of the mustard seeds, but you can use whatever you have in the house.
-And guess what – if you used plain old brown mustard you would still have a delicious dressing.
-Sub it in in the same amount.
+And guess what – if you used plain old brown mustard (same amount), you would still have a delicious dressing.
 As you can see by the title, the dressing is in fact mustardy.
 If you don’t have the same depth of affection for mustard as I do, use less.

 What to Serve with Mixed Lettuce Salad with Mustard Vinaigrette: